Copious-Modding-Industries/Noitilities/README.md

+## **WARNING!
+THIS LIBRARY IS WORK IN PROGRESS.
+DOCUMENTATION MAY BE OUTDATED AND INCORRECT.
+YOU MAY VIEW IT FOR PREVIEWING PURPOSES OR TO CONTRIBUTE, BUT IT IS NOT IN A USABLE STATE.**
+***

 # **Noitilities**
 *Noitilities is a Noita modding library focused on providing a wide variety of features with minimal overhead and excess files loaded through a modules system.*
 ***